 Section 456.013(1)(a), Florida Statutes does not allow for an extension.
 An incomplete application is only valid for one year.
 After an application expires you must reapply to pursue licensure.

 We encourage you to send as much information as possible, as soon as possible to help expedite your licensure process.
-We prefer that you email supporting documentation to: email@example.com or you may Fax documents to: (850) 414-6860 or mail to: Board of Occupational Therapy Practice, 4052 Bald Cypress Way, Bin #C-05, Tallahassee, FL 32399-3255.
+We prefer that you email supporting documentation to: email@example.com or you may UPLOAD your documents via our Online Services when you login to your account; or you may mail documents to: Board of Occupational Therapy Practice, 4052 Bald Cypress Way, Bin #C-05, Tallahassee, FL 32399-3255.
 Please be sure to include your file number and complete name as entered on your application with all correspondence.

 All convictions, guilty pleas, and nolo contendere pleas must be reported, except for minor traffic violations not related to the use of drugs or alcohol.
 This includes misdemeanors, felonies, “driving while intoxicated (DWI)” and “driving under the influence (DUI).”
 Crimes must be reported even if they are a suspended imposition of sentence.
 All prior disciplinary action against any other professional licenses must be reported, whether it occurred in Florida or another state or territory.